-We will comply with laws, regulations and social norms, and undertake business activities based on a set of corporate ethics.
+- 1. We will comply with laws, regulations and social norms, and undertake business activities based on a set of corporate ethics. - 2.
 We will respect the fundamental human rights of all people.

-(1) Prohibition of discrimination We prohibit any discrimination against any person on the ground of his or her belief, religion, age, sex, sexual orientation, race, nationality, origin, physical or mental disability, etc.
+We prohibit any discrimination against any person on the ground of his or her belief, religion, age, sex, sexual orientation, race, nationality, origin, physical or mental disability, etc.

 We prohibit any act, including sexual harassment or abuse of authority, to inflict emotional distress on any person by language or behavior that damages his or her character or dignity.
-3 Prohibition of child labor

-We prohibit any child labor.
+on of child lal We prohibit any child labor.

-We prohibit any forced labor carried out through violent acts or intimidation.
+We prohibit any forced labor carried out through violent acts or intimidation

-(5) Respect for the right of freedom of association and right of collective barraging
+(5) Respect for the right of freedom of association and right of